JCWasmx86/mesonlsp/README.md

     }
 }
 ```
-#### VSCode
-Install this fork of vscode-meson: https://github.com/JCWasmx86/vscode-meson

-### Notes
-On Fedora, you can use the `install.sh` script.
-It will automatically install all dependencies.
-(It will ask you for
-your root password using `sudo`, but don't execute the script using `sudo`)

 ## Want to contribute?
 Take an item from the TODO list in [PROGRESS.md](PROGRESS.md) and work on it.
 Feel